MGessinger/Cascade/doc/source/jade.rst

 .. _Nemo: http://nemocas.org
 .. _Jade:

-**JADE** - the Julia interface to Arbitrary precision Differential Equations
+**Jade** - the Julia interface to Arbitrary precision Differential Equations
 ====================================================================================

 Jade provides an interactive interface to Cascade, which can be used from julia's REPL.
 It uses Nemo_ to store variables of type :type:`acb` in julia, which will then be translated to a C-style struct whenever needed.
 All memory management will be performed automatically, but you can manually create or delete the C-struct if you need to.